This post may contain affiliate links. Please read our disclosure policy.

 Place your creamy chicken enchilada soup in a tightly sealed container in the fridge for 4-5 days.
 Store in the freezer for 3-4 months.
 To reheat, place in a pot/pan and reheat on the stovetop or microwave in a bowl.

 You can get creative with what you serve with your enchilada soup.
-Some ideas for you would be some toasted garlic bread, cornbread, biscuits, grilled cheese sandwiches, roasted corn like this street corn on the cob, Tacos, Mexican Rice, etc
+Some ideas for you would be some toasted garlic bread, jalapeno cornbread, biscuits, grilled cheese sandwiches, roasted corn like this street corn on the cob, Tacos, Mexican Rice, etc

 - Italian Chicken Veggie Soup